GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 ## Managing Admin Contacts

 Each customer organization should delegate one or more people to act as their Gluu Support account admin.
+An accound admin has all the privileges of a named contact plus the ability to manage named contacts and authorize certified Gluu Partner organization's to interact with their private tickets (as necessary).

-If at any point in time the privilege needs to be shifted, or if your organization wants multiple people to have admin contact privileges, the existing admin contact can make any other named contact an account admin via the `https://support.gluu.org/company-users/` management interface.
-Simply click the "Make Account Admin" link for the appropriate user and they will have admin contact privileges upon their next fresh sign in.
-If the existing account admin should be removed, they should transfer privileges to another named contact and upon signing in, the new account admin can remove the existing admin contact's admin status, and then deactivate or downgrade that user as necessary.
+If at any point in time the admin privilege needs to be shifted, or if your organization wants multiple people to have admin contact privileges, the existing admin contact can make any other named contact an account admin via the Mange Users page in the support dashboard.

+Simply navigate to `https://support.gluu.org/company-users/`, and click the "Make Account Admin" link for the appropriate user.
+The next time they sign in they will have admin contact privileges.

+If the existing account admin should be removed, they can transfer admin privileges to another named contact and the new account admin can then remove the users admin status, and deactivate or downgrade the user as necessary.

 ![image](https://cloud.githubusercontent.com/assets/5271048/23666678/5346e028-0321-11e7-8fb3-503f24af2a74.png)